ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

     *   The ciphertext is decoded as :math:`\overline{R}`.
     *   The private key of the input key is used as :math:`d_V`.
     *   Cofactor ECDH is used to perform the key agreement.
-    *   The shared secret :math:`Z` is output as the shared output key.
+    *   The octet string :math:`Z` is output as the shared secret key.

     The ciphertext produced by `PSA_ALG_ECIES_SEC1` is not authenticated.
     When used in a full ECIES scheme, the authentication of the encrypted message implicitly confirms that the derived keys were identical.

-    The shared output key that is produced by `PSA_ALG_ECIES_SEC1` is not suitable for use as an encryption key.
+    The shared secret key that is produced by `PSA_ALG_ECIES_SEC1` is not suitable for use as an encryption key.
     It must be used as an input to a key derivation operation to produce additional cryptographic keys.

     .. subsection:: Compatible key types